 Martini’s: Classic drinks and food with a slightly older crowd, but the service is often fantastic.

-New World Tavern: Not only does this spot has a zillion beers on tap, there’s also a back event space usually filled with jam bands, community theatre, and comedy nights.
+New World Tavern: Not only does this spot have a zillion beers on tap, they also have a back event space usually filled with jam bands, community theatre, and comedy nights.

 Uva Wine Bar: Get a charge-up card and use it on the wine machines to self-serve your own pour.
 Try a little of each, although the samples are a bit expensive for small selections.